Cloud Vulnerability DB

 A community-led vulnerabilities database

-No direct patches are available as the project has been archived.
+There are no patched versions available as the project has been archived.
 Users are strongly recommended to switch to maintained alternatives such as libyaml-safer or unsafe-libyaml-norway, which is a maintained fork of unsafe-libyaml (RustSec Advisory).

-The GitHub project for LibYML was archived following the discovery of unsoundness issues, indicating a significant impact on the project's viability.
-The issue was initially identified in production use and reported through the RustSec advisory system (GitHub Issues).
+The GitHub project for libyml was archived following the discovery of unsoundness issues, indicating a significant impact on the project's viability.
+The security community has responded by recommending alternative maintained libraries (RustSec Advisory).

 Source: This report was generated using AI